netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {: #rec-tz-grp-tree title="recurrence-with-time-zone Grouping Tree Structure"}

-   The "recurrence-first" container includes "date-time-start" and "duration" parameters
+   The "recurrence-first" container includes "start-time" and "duration" parameters
    to specify the start time and period of the first occurrence.
 Unless specified otherwise, the
    "duration" also applies to subsequent recurrence instances.
 It also includes a
    "time-zone-identifier" parameter which MUST be specified if the date